viniciusferrao/cloysterhpc/README.md

 # Developers

 Want to help?
-Feel free to open a discussion thread so we can discuss about features and enhacements.
+Feel free to open a discussion thread, so we can discuss features and enhancements.
 After the first release we will start accepting pull requests (PR) so you can get your code merged.

 If you catch a bug please let us know!
 You know, malloc() isn't our friend...